-- ALWAYS shutdown engine before transporting. - Tighten fuel tank cap securely and close fuel petcock to prevent fuel from spilling. - Drain fuel when transporting saw for long distances or over bad roads. - Use appropriate lifting equipment to ensure the safe movement of the saw. - Do not use the handlebars or front pointer as lifting points. - When placing the saw on a truck-bed for transport, always tie-down the saw. - Do not use the handlebars or front pointer as tie-down points. - Never attempt to tow the saw untrailered behind a vehicle. - Never transport the saw with the blade mounted. - If the saw is being transported via a trailer, make sure the trailer complies with all local and state safety transportation laws.
-Refer to the following "Towing Safety Precautions" for basic towing techniques.
+- ALWAYS shutdown engine before transporting. - Tighten fuel tank cap securely and close fuel petcock to prevent fuel from spilling. - Drain fuel when transporting saw for long distances or over bad roads. - Use appropriate lifting equipment to ensure the safe movement of the saw. - When placing the saw on a truck-bed for transport, always tie-down the saw. - Do not use the handlebars or front pointer as tie-down points. - Never attempt to tow the saw untrailered behind a vehicle. - NEVER transport the saw to or from the job site with the blade mounted. - If the saw is being transported via a trailer, make sure the trailer complies with all local and state safety transportation laws.
+Refer to the following "Towing Safety Precautions" section for basic towing techniques.